YannMoisan/advent-of-code/2015/combinatorics.md

 In this puzzle, we have 20 containers, and we need to find all combinations that can contain exactly a given amount of liquid.

-In other words, we need to generate the powerset.
-2^20 = 1048576
+The possible solutions are the powerset.
+There are 2^20 = 1048576.

 # Day 21